Moros1138/olcPGEX_Particles/README.md

 ```

-Within the lambda functions use ``p.lParticles`` is a ``std::list<sParticle>`` which is used to create and move each of the particles spawned.
+Within the lambda functions ``p.lParticles`` is a ``std::list<sParticle>`` which is used to create and move each of the particles spawned.
 The following is the default particle animations.

 ### Particle Structure (for reference)